dmentipl/dotfiles/README.md

   Then run `:PaqInstall` inside Neovim.
 See `base/editor/init.lua` for the list of extensions.

-### Other applications and utilities

-- [marp-cli](https://github.com/marp-team/marp-cli) to generate slides from markdown.
-Download the stand-alone binary from the GitHub releases page and put in `~/bin`.
 - [pandiff](https://github.com/davidar/pandiff) for producing file diffs for any files that pandoc supports.
 Install with `node -g install pandiff` into an appropriate node installation.
+- [vale](https://github.com/errata-ai/vale) styles.
+Download styles and put in `~/.config/vale/styles`.
+See [errata-ai/styles](https://github.com/errata-ai/styles) for a list of styles.

 ## macOS